ituacm/System-Programming-23-24/README.md

 - Imolement the seek operation.
 Also, write a test program to test various cases.
 - Implement an ioctl operation named "PSEUDO_INC" which takes an 8-bit, signed integer value as parameter and increases each byte in the device by that value.
 Also, write a test program to test various cases.
 - At the moment, the device node has to be created manually after inserting the module.
 Handle this automatically without the need for human intervention.
-- Add an entry the device under the `/proc` file system, like `/proc/pseudo`.This entry should report the device capacity.
+- Add an entry for the device under the `/proc` file system, like `/proc/pseudo`.This entry should report the device capacity.

 Implement each of these tasks as *one* separate commit and notify the instructor via Matrix or e-mail with a link to your repository.